All provisions within this catalog are subject to change without notice. If you have questions or comments, please contact admissions@gfcmsu.edu.

 Corequisite: Must have an approved work-based learning location.

-Veterinary Anesthesia and Surgical Assisting II is an intermediate course designed to instruct students in the preanesthetic evaluation of patients, the induction of anesthesia, and the monitoring of anesthetized and post-anesthetic patients.
+Veterinary Anesthesia and Surgical Nursing II is an intermediate course designed to instruct students in the preanesthetic evaluation of patients, the induction of anesthesia, and the monitoring of anesthetized and post-anesthetic patients.
 This course will also teach emergency and critical care nursing skills to assist students in preparing for their credentialing examinations.

 VET 253 Veterinary Anesthesia & Surgical Nursing III